tidy-finance/website/docs/32_size_and_portfolio_building.md

 ## Exercises

 1. We gained several insights on the size distribution above.
-However, we did not analyze the average size across exchanges and industries.
-Which exchanges/industries have the largest firms?
-Plot the average firm size for the three exchanges over time.
-What do you see?
+However, we did not analyze the average size across listing exchanges and industries.
+Which listing exchanges/industries have the largest firms?
+Plot the average firm size for the three listing exchanges over time.
+What do you conclude?
 1. We compute breakpoints but do not take a look at them in the exposition above.
 This might cover potential data errors.
 Plot the breakpoints for ten size portfolios over time.
 Then, take the difference between the two extreme portfolios and plot it.
 Describe your results.
 1. The returns that we analyse above do not account for differences in the exposure to market risk, i.e., the CAPM beta.
 Change the function `compute_portfolio_returns()` to output the CAPM alpha or beta instead of the average excess return.
 1. While you saw the spread in returns from the p-hacking exercise, we did not show which choices led to the largest effects.
 Find a way to investigate which choice variable has the largest impact on the estimated size premium.